signalapp/libsignal/README.md

 ### Maven Central

-Signal publishes Java packages on [Maven Central](https://central.sonatype.org) for its own use, under the names org.signal:libsignal-server, org.signal:libsignal-client, and org.signal:libsignal-android. libsignal-client and libsignal-server contain native libraries for Debian-flavored x86_64 Linux as well as Windows (x86_64) and macOS (x86_64 and arm64).
+Signal publishes Java packages using GitHub's package registry for its own use, under the names org.signal:libsignal-server, org.signal:libsignal-client, and org.signal:libsignal-android. libsignal-client and libsignal-server contain native libraries for Debian-flavored x86_64 Linux as well as Windows (x86_64) and macOS (x86_64 and arm64).